 We understand that lots of people are struggling to access food during the Coronavirus pandemic due to self-isolation.
 If you are in this situation, please visit Kirklees support for advice on the support available to you.

-If you are in financial crisis, and cannot afford to buy food and toiletries, The Welcome Centre can help you.
+If you are in a financial crisis, and cannot afford to buy food and toiletries, The Welcome Centre can help you.

 Step 1 - Get a referral

 To get help from The Welcome Centre, you need a referral from a support worker or support professional.
 There are a few simple ways to do this.